TTS TypeScript Quickstart Guide

 8})

-Define a function to aid in writing generated audio to a temporary file:
+Define functions to aid in writing generated audio to a temporary file and playing audio:

 1import fs from "fs/promises"